 An Unforgettable Encounter with the Gentle Giants

-As we head towards the open ocean, thoughts of the city dwindle slowly away as we leave Reykjavík behind.
+As we head towards the open ocean, thoughts of the city slowly dwindle away as we leave Reykjavík behind.
 Curious seagulls and other birds start to follow us, harvesting nourishment from the waves stirred up by our boat.
-A group of dolphins - or rather harbor porpoises - pop up in front of us, swimming at the speed of the wind.
+A group of dolphins – or rather, harbor porpoises – pops up in front of us, swimming at the same speed as the wind.

 Suddenly, the engine stops.
-It’s peaceful and calm for a moment, everyone on the boat listens intently and waits for the guide’s instructions - in which direction should we look?
-But before the guide could say anything, just after a second, we first hear a deep, slow sigh from somewhere very close.
-The whale is around three meters away from the boat!
+It’s peaceful and calm.
+For a moment, everyone on the boat listens intently and waits for the guide’s instructions thinking, “In which direction should we be looking?”
+But, before the guide can say anything, we hear a deep, slow sigh from somewhere very nearby.
+The whale is just three yards (three meters) away from the boat!

-Everyone listens silently.
-All eyes are glued to the majestic animal: a giant humpback whale that is now drifting slowly towards the boat, close to the surface of the water, gently tilting to one side.
-Suddenly its huge, white belly looms out of the water.
+Everyone listens in silence.
+All eyes are glued on this majestic animal: a giant humpback whale that is now drifting slowly towards the boat, close to the surface of the water, gently tilted to one side.
+Suddenly, its huge, white belly comes looming out of the water.

-We are hanging onto the railings and enjoying the special encounter and basking in pure joy.
-Nothing else exists in the world, only the whale and us, floating in a place apart from space and time.
-Cameras are clicking wildly, and the group is chattering excitedly.
+We hang onto the railings, enjoying this special encounter and basking in the pure joy of the moment.
+Nothing else exists in the world.
+It’s only the whale and us, floating outside of space and time.
+Cameras click wildly as the group chatters excitedly.

-Topping this excitement, in literally the next minute, another whale approaches the boat gently, like it was curious about what is going on.
-I have the feeling that they would speak to us if they could!
+To top off this excitement, in literally the next minute, another whale approaches the boat gently, as if it were curious about what was going on.
+I feel as if they would speak to us if they could!

-Suddenly, a burst of water rises in the air from the giant blow-hole and the wind blows the spray right into our faces.
-The breath sounds deep and so alive, as though it was come from an enormous human and not a whale.
+Suddenly, water bursts from the whale’s giant blowhole.
+As it rises in the air, the wind blows the spray right into our faces.
+The breathing sounds deep and so alive, as though it were coming from an enormous human instead of a whale.

-Now the fluke - the tail - rises gracefully high in the air.
-Humpback’s have unique, wavy trailing tails that are different with each individual.
-The whale descends gently back down again.
-The second animal follows soon after and the gentle giants disappear as they take a long dive.
+Now the fluke rises gracefully into the air.
+Humpback whales have wavy, trailing tails that are unique to each individual.
+The whale descends gently to go back down again.
+The second animal follows soon after and the gentle giants disappear together as they begin their long dive.

 Whale watching in Iceland is great.
-It’s a really special experience to head out to see the whales in their natural habitat and behavior, we are lucky to have the chance to observe them as they are in the wild.
+It’s a really special experience to head out and see the whales in their natural habitat and with their natural behavior.
+We are so lucky to have the chance to observe them as they are in the wild.

 About Whales in General

-All whales, dolphins and porpoises belong to group which the scientists call Cetacea.
-Despite sharing many common traits, whales are not ﬁsh but mammals.
+All whales, dolphins, and porpoises belong to a group which scientists call cetacea.
+Despite sharing many common traits, whales are not ﬁsh.
+They are mammals.

-There are more than 80 species in the category defined as Cetacea, which is then classiﬁed into two suborders: the baleen whales, who have baleen in their mouths and have two blowholes - blue and humpback whales for instance - and the toothed whales, which include the dolphins, porpoises, orcas and the sperm whales, who have teeth and a single blowhole.
+There are more than 80 species in the category cetacea, which is itself divided into two suborders.
+The first of these suborders are the baleen whales, which have baleen in their mouths and two blowholes.
+This group includes blue whales and humpback whales, among others.
+The second group is made up of the toothed whales, which includes dolphins, porpoises, orcas, and sperm whales, who have teeth and only one blowhole.

 Whales are warm-blooded animals, they breathe air through their lungs, and they give birth to live young which they then nurse.
-Most female whales mature between 5 to 7 years of age and they will generally produce a new calf every 2 or 3 years.
-The calves are nursed for a long time, more than one year for many species.
-During this period they usually stay in warmer waters.
+Most female whales mature at between 5–7 years of age and will generally produce a new calf every 2–3 years.
+In many species, the calves are then nursed for over a year.
+During this period, the whales usually remain in warmer waters.

-However, these cold waters are not a suitable environment for newborn calves.
+These cold waters, however, are not a suitable environment for newborn calves.
 Their protective blubber layer is not fully developed when they are born, so they would probably freeze to death.
-This is the reason why most whale species migrate to the equator to breed and give birth in far warmer waters.
+This is the reason that most whale species migrate to the equator to breed and to give birth in the much warmer waters.

-During the months of breeding, however, these giant mammals actually fast and live off their fat reserves.
-They are literally starving when they finally return to their feeding grounds accompanied by their calves which are now mature enough to survive in cold waters.
+During their breeding months, however, these giant mammals actually fast and live off of their fat reserves.
+They are literally starving when they finally return to their feeding grounds, accompanied by the calves which are now mature enough to survive in the cold water.

-Why Do Some Whales Stay Around Iceland in Winter?
+Why Do Some Whales Remain Near Iceland in Winter?

-The main species that can be spotted on a whale watching tour in Iceland in the winter are toothed whales such as white-beaked dolphins, harbor porpoises, and orcas.
-They feed on herring and capelin, which is more abundant around Iceland in winter.
+This applies specifically to humpback whales, for instance.
+Aside from them, the main species that can be spotted on a winter whale watching tour in Iceland are the toothed whales such as white-beaked dolphins, harbor porpoises, and orcas.
+They feed on herring and capelin, which are more abundant around Iceland in winter.

-Some species, for example, the orcas don’t have a defined breeding season.
-They seem to travel according to the availability of food, so there is a greater abundance of them in cooler waters all year round.
-Sightings of male humpbacks are not unusual either.
+Some species don’t have a particular breeding season like, for example, the orcas.
+They seem to travel according to the availability of food, so they are more abundant in cooler waters all year round.

 What Whale Species Can Be Found in Icelandic Waters?

-23 different cetacean species frequent the waters off Iceland, 8 of which are seen regularly on whale watching tours.
+Twenty-three different types of whales frequent the waters around Iceland, eight of which are regularly seen on whale watching tours.
 You are most likely to see: